kaimrdth/MJO-Tools/README.md

 # MJO-Tools

 This is a curated archive of internal tools developed for Manhattan Justice Opportunities (MJO), a court-based alternative-to-incarceration program in New York City.
-The tools were built to reduce manual overhead, streamline daily court operations, and improve service delivery to justice-involved participants.
+The tools were built to reduce manual overhead, streamline daily office operations, and improve service delivery to justice-involved participants.
 This repo is structured to support both internal handoff and as a public-facing portfolio of low-code systems work.

 ## Structure